Resolving the phase of a Dirac topological state via interferometric photoemission: Acknowledgments

 \section{Acknowledgments}

 We thank A. Ron, H. Suchowski, R. Ilan and D. Azoury for valuable discussions.
+I. S. acknowledges funding from the National Quantum Science and Technology Program of the Israeli Planning and Budgeting Committee.
 H. S. acknowledges the support of the Zuckerman STEM Leadership Program, the Young Faculty Award from the National Quantum Science and Technology program of the Israeli Planning and Budgeting Committee, the ERC PhotoTopoCurrent 101078232 and the Israel Science Foundation (grant no. 2117/20).
+Y. Y. and M. A. S. acknowledge funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through project no.~531215165 (Research Unit OPTIMAL).